 MARCH 9-11, 2017 - GRADED SCHOOL

 Social Emotional Learning Conference (SELC) is an exciting opportunity for parents and K-12 educators to learn more about the social-emotional wellbeing of our children.
 The conference features lead presenter, Dr. Catherine Steiner-Adair, an internationally recognized clinical psychologist, school consultant, and award-winning author.
-It also includes presentations and workshops with Dr. Tamara Russell, clinical psychologist and neuroscientist from London, and with Adriana Foz, neuropsychologist and educational specialist.
+It also includes presentations and workshops with Dr. Tamara Russell, clinical psychologist and neuroscientist from London, with Adriana Foz, neuropsychologist and educational specialist, and Marcia De Luca, Yoga, meditation and Ayurveda scholar for over 38 years.

 WHAT IS SOCIAL-EMOTIONAL LEARNING?